 Climate Disclosure Project (CDP)

-In 2021, Oriola received recognition for its environmental work by achieving CDP’s second best score B (A- in 2020, on a scale of A-D).
+In 2022, Oriola received recognition for its environmental work by achieving CDP’s best leadership level with score A- (B in 2021, on a scale of A-D).
 Oriola's scoring exceeded average scoring in the company's benchmark group.
 Oriola has been reporting Climate Disclosure Project’s (CDP) climate change programme annually since 2017.
 CDP is a non-profit organisation that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.